book cover

 Buttermilk Cake Recipe

-This buttermilk cake recipe has the most perfect flavor and fluffy texture.
-It’s a classic buttermilk cake and one that you will make over and over again.
-It’s perfectly paired with a chocolate buttercream frosting or made into a bundt cake with a dusting of powdered sugar.
+This buttermilk cake recipe has the perfect flavor and fluffy texture.
+It’s a classic buttermilk cake that you will make over and over again.
+It’s perfect paired with a chocolate buttercream frosting or made into a bundt cake with a dusting of powdered sugar.
 This is a foolproof recipe that works every time!

 4.67 from 9 votes